Child Support Attorney in Orlando

 If successful, courts may implement any of the following to secure missed payments:

-- Income withholding - This allows the court to garnish the paying parent's wages directly from their paycheck.
+• Income Withholding – This allows the court to garnish the paying parent's wages directly from their paycheck.

-- License suspension - The court can suspend the parent's driver's or professional licenses until payments are made.
+• License Suspension – The court can suspend the parent's driver's or professional licenses until payments are made.

-- Tax refund interception - Florida law permits intercepting state or federal tax refunds to cover unpaid support.
+• Tax Refund Interception – Florida law permits intercepting state or federal tax refunds to cover unpaid support.

-- Criminal penalties - Persistent non-payment may lead to fines or jail time, depending on the circumstances.
+• Criminal Penalties – Persistent non-payment may lead to fines or jail time, depending on the circumstances.

 Need Guidance in Your Child Support Case?

 As a client of Benjamin Law, your worries, hopes, and goals will be paramount.
 Our Orlando child support attorney and supporting staff put clients first in everything we do, and it is evident in the quality of services our firm provides.
-You do not have to only take our word for it.
+You do not have to take only our word for it.
 Visit our Reviews page for testimonials from past clients highlighting our team’s professionalism, responsiveness, and commitment to going above and beyond for the people under our care.

 Frequently Asked Questions